Polat235/Ford-Mustang-Dark-Horse-Landing-Page/README.md

 ## 🚀 Getting Started & Local Setup
 This project is built using pure HTML, CSS, and vanilla JavaScript, meaning it requires no external dependencies, build tools, or Node.js/NPM environments.

+## 📝 License & Disclaimer
+This project was built strictly for educational and portfolio demonstration purposes.
+All trademarks, logos, and vehicle specifications belong to Ford Motor Company.